- Drink and Drug Driving Offences

 What are my options?
 What is a conviction?

-A conviction means that the court has found you guilty and has deicide to record the offence in a ‘formal’ declaration.
+A conviction means that the court has found you guilty and has decided to record the offence in a ‘formal’ declaration.

 It is possible to have a matter ‘proven, but no conviction recorded’ if the court sees fit.
 This is commonly referred to as a s10 (although it is now a Community Release Order without conviction or s10(1)a)).

 If convicted of any offence, this is recorded on your criminal record.
-This existence of a criminal record may affect future employment, travel especially to places like the United States.
+The existence of a criminal record may affect future employment and travel, especially to countries like the United States.

-If you believe you are not guilty of an offence it is important to get legal advice early as there are discounts offered by the court for early pleas in sentencing.
+If you believe you are not guilty of an offence, it is important to get legal advice early, as the court offers discounts for early pleas in sentencing.

 What is written notice of pleading?
 Should I complete it?

-A Written Notice of Pleading is a a document that is given to you by Police when charged or alternatively a letter or document sent to the court outlining your wish to plead guilty to the charges enforce the court.
+A Written Notice of Pleading is a document that is given to you by the police when charged, or a letter or document sent to the court outlining your wish to plead guilty to the charges enforced by the court.

-Although this can be an attractive option and the forms seem fairly straightforward and it means that that you would not have to attend court this is actually a bad idea.
-A written notice stops the court understanding more about you as a person, your income, responsibilities and factors that could mitigate the punishment on sentence.
+Although this can be an attractive option, the forms are straightforward, and you wouldn’t need to attend court, this is actually a bad idea.
+A written notice prevents the court from understanding more about you as a person, your income, responsibilities, and factors that could mitigate the punishment or sentence.

-On a written plea of guilty the magistrate only has the Police Fact Sheet and Criminal Record as information, and often the penalty imposed would be greater, as the Court is not aware of the above factors.
-It is important to understand and agree with the contents of any fact sheet before they are tendered as this is what the court will base all their decisions on.
+On a written plea of guilty, the magistrate has only the Police Fact Sheet and Criminal Record for information, and the penalty imposed is often greater, as the Court is not aware of the above factors.
+It is important to understand and agree with the contents of any fact sheet before it is tendered, as the court will base all its decisions on it.

-At Catron Simmons Lawyers, we can put forward the best case in your defence to often a fairer and more just outcome.
+At Catron Simmons Lawyers, we can put forward the best case in your defence, often leading to a fairer and more just outcome.